-Co-op and MDF Programs are no Walk in the Park
+Co-op Programs are no Walk in the Park

-We’ve conducted a small-scale study on vendor’s Co-op/MDF process and came to a conclusion: Co-op/MDF programs are no walk in the park.
+We’ve conducted a small-scale study on vendor’s Co-op marketing process and came to a conclusion: Co-op marketing programs are no walk in the park.
 As with any marketer’s dilemma, the struggle is with ROI.
 When 50% of funds are recirculated back to the vendor, ROI can be a tough metric to prove.

-Planning and implementing a Co-op/MDF strategy is a drawn-out process with endless flowcharts, corporate strategy, and inevitable disagreements between vendors and their partners.
+Planning and implementing a marketing Co-op strategy is a drawn-out process with endless flowcharts, corporate strategy, and inevitable disagreements between vendors and their partners.
 The following are some concerns vendors should address when it comes to re-evaluating their channel marketing strategy.

 Difficult Proof of Performance

 I can’t stress enough about the simplification of any proof-of-performance process.
 I consider many proof-of-performance processes at the same level of difficulty as a customer rebate program.
 Meaning lots of documenting, headaches, and time wasted for only the possibility of approval and reimbursement.

 One company I encountered had 12 requirements to their Online Advertising PoP:

 - Date of advertorial